World peace: Cobdenism

 Proponents of Cobdenism claim that by removing tariffs and creating international free trade, wars would become impossible because free trade prevents a nation from becoming self-sufficient, which is a requirement for long wars.

 However, free trade does not prevent a nation from establishing some sort of emergency plan to become temporarily self-sufficient in case of war or that a nation could simply acquire what it needs from a different nation.
 A good example of this is World War I, during which both Britain and Germany became partially self-sufficient.
 This is particularly important because Germany had no plan for creating a war economy.

 Democratic peace theory

 Proponents of democratic peace theory, developed mainly in the 1960s but relying in part on eighteenth century Kantian theory, and frequently espoused by Western politicians, claim that strong empirical evidence exists that democracies never or rarely wage war against each other.
-However, several wars between democracies have taken place, historically, such as the Kargil War.
+However, several wars between democracies have taken place, historically, such as the Kargil War and the Cenepa War.
 Relevant issues of debate include whether sufficient data is available to statistically prove the theory and whether peace results in democracy (territorial peace theory) or vice versa.